Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-53-the-wild-hunt.md

 By the time Clan Longear got back to him, the facility had been completely mapped.
 Their contact came in the form of a very welcome face: Champion Meereo.
 The tall, debonair midnight-black Champion came through the array stooped and with his large ears tucked flat against his head as a hedge against the Array’s tight confines, and visibly shook himself when the transit was complete.

 ...Had Garl ever tussled with him?
 He didn’t think so.
-Meereo looked nicely fit and tricky...maybe they could spar some later!
+Meereo looked nicely fit and tricky... maybe they could spar some later!

 Anyway.